dorkitude/dstruct/README.markdown

 implementation of which can be changed later without consumption code being updated.

-But more than just a temporary solution, DSTruct makes an excellent base model class for all of your non-db-backed models (or mock-db-backed models).
+But more than just a temporary solution for protoypes, DSTruct makes an excellent base model class for all of your non-db-backed models (or mock-db-backed models).
 When you extend DStruct, you can apply schema rules that range in rigidity from anarchist to fascist.